cobyqa/cobyqa/docs/source/algo/linalg.bvtcg.rst

 Bound constrained truncated conjugate gradient
 ==============================================

-When no linear nor nonlinear constraints are provided to COBYQA (that is when the considered problem is bound constrained), the trust-region subproblem to solve at each iteration is of the form
+When no linear nor nonlinear constraints are provided to |project| (that is when the considered problem is bound constrained), the trust-region subproblem to solve at each iteration is of the form

 .. math::
     :label: bvtcg